fbpx

 Written references from people for whom you have already worked with make a big difference.
 However, even if you haven’t given babysitting a go before you can get character references from a teacher, your bank manager or another professional who knows you well.

 If you do find that you’re struggling to get work, initially keeping your rates down to a minimum will do your reputation a lot of good – then you can always increase your fee later on once you’ve established some regular clients.
+Don’t go below minimum wage, though!

-Be a pet walker
+Be a Dog Walker

 Lots of dogs walking on leads